ADVERTISEMENT

 September 14, 2024

-Israeli decision-makers are considering a plan to lay siege to northern Gaza in an effort to ramp up pressure on Hamas.
+Israeli decision-makers are considering a plan to lay siege to the northern Gaza Strip in an effort to ramp up pressure on Hamas.

-The "Generals’ Plan," a three-page document published last week by high-ranking Israel Defense Forces reserve officers, calls to evacuate up to 300,000 civilians from the northern 1/3 of Gaza and then block all supplies to the estimated 5,000 Hamas terrorists in the area.
+The "Generals’ Plan," a three-page document published last week by high-ranking Israel Defense Forces reserve officers, calls for Israel to evacuate civilians from the northern 1/3 of Gaza and then block all supplies to the remaining Hamas terrorists.
 The goal is to bring Hamas to the brink of defeat and force the Palestinian terror group to return the remaining hostages in Gaza on terms favorable to Israel.

-Israel’s Kan public broadcaster reported on Thursday that top IDF brass are "considering accepting the plan."
+Israel’s Kan public broadcaster reported on Thursday that top IDF brass are "considering accepting the plan," which would involve relocating up to 400,000 civilians and neutralizing 5,000 terrorists estimated to remain in northern Gaza.
 The authors told the Free Beacon they have presented the plan to a number of senior government officials, including members of the security cabinet, and will address the Knesset Affairs and Defense Committee on Wednesday.

 "It seems that my plan is being seriously considered by the IDF," Eiland said.
 "I have gotten indications that my plan is being discussed and revised by, let’s say, official people, and hopefully it will become something real."